MilanGhimire/rider-beacon-android/README.md

 ##### What will be the features?

 ##### Offline features:
-- Pillion rider communication module
+- Pillion rider communication module using BLe 5.0+
 - Multiple rider communication module using WiFi direct
 - Multiple rider communication module using Router
 - Multiple rider communication with mesh technology